Jc-alt logo

 break

-# Return root to maintain BST structure
+# Return original root to maintain BST structure

-# sc: O(1) iterative → no recursion stack
+# overall: sc: O(1)

 return root